carpentries-incubator/workflows-nextflow/_episodes/04-processes.md

 Sometimes you want to change how a process is run depending on some condition.
 In Nextflow scripts we can use conditional statements such as the `if` statement or any other expression evaluating to boolean value `true` or `false`.

-### if statement
+### If statement

-The if statement uses the same syntax common other programming lang such Java, C, JavaScript, etc.
+The `if` statement uses the same syntax common other programming lang such Java, C, JavaScript, etc.

 ~~~
 if( < boolean expression > ) {